 With Revolut’s free Standard account, you’ll get a blue-ish, pink-ish payments card, while Chase’s only (and also free) current account comes with a blue numberless debit card, with your details stored on the app so only you can see them.

 Neither provider has high-street branches (Chase only has branches in the US), but you can use your card to withdraw cash at ATMs.
-There’s no overdraft available on either the Revolut or Chase account, but you do earn 1% AER on your in credit balance with Chase.
-Chase’s current account is also linked to a savings account paying 4.75% AER.
+There’s no overdraft available on either the Revolut or Chase account, and you won’t earn interest on your balance either.
+However, both providers offer savings options.

-Revolut is not a bank, but it is regulated by the Financial Conduct Authority (FCA) as an electronic money institution.
-It must hold client funds in a segregated account so that if it collapses, it won’t be able to use your money to pay off its debts.
-But your money is not protected by the Financial Services Compensation Scheme (FSCS).
+Revolut was granted authorisation to become a UK bank in 2024, but it isn’t operating as one yet, which means that money in its accounts is not protected by the Financial Services Compensation Scheme (FSCS).
+However, it must hold client funds in a segregated account so that if it collapses, it won’t be able to use your money to pay off its debts.

 Chase was named a joint winner in our independent 2025 Customer Satisfaction Awards, with 100% of customers saying they would recommend it to a friend.
 Revolut had 93% of respondents saying they would recommend it.